Wikipedia and the Israeli–Palestinian conflict: Jimmy Wales

-Wikipedia co-founder Jimmy Wales has said the topic is often debated but the site strives to be neutral.
+Wikipedia co-founder Jimmy Wales has said the topic is often debated but that the site strives to be neutral.
 In December 2024, he said, "In recent months, pages around Israel-Palestine have been difficult.
 That doesn't mean they've become one-sided in one direction or the other.
 But it does mean those conversations are harder as people sort of grapple with accusations of genocide and things like that.
 It also means the readers are more sensitized, so if a sentence isn't quite to their liking, they feel it as more of an intense slight."

 In early November 2025, Wales said that the English Wikipedia article on the Gaza genocide was "one of the worst Wikipedia entries I've seen in a very long time" and that it "doesn't live up to our standards of neutrality."
 He also commented on the article's talk page that he had been asked about the article by a reporter and said that "the lede and the overall presentation state, in Wikipedia's voice, that Israel is committing genocide, although that claim is highly contested".
 Other editors of the article criticized his comments.
+43 organizations, including the Council on American–Islamic Relations (CAIR), criticized what they saw as Wales's and Wikipedia co-founder Larry Sanger's effort to "censor the 'Gaza genocide' entry on Wikipedia".